ZWPlayer Chapter Usage Guide

 1. Feature Overview

-ZWPlayer supports adding chapter markers to video files, particularly suitable for scenarios such as educational videos where navigation by knowledge points is needed.
+ZWPlayer supports adding chapters to video files, which is particularly suitable for scenarios like educational videos that require navigation based on knowledge points.
 Through preset chapter markers, users can quickly jump to specific knowledge points for learning.

 After successfully setting chapter information: